-We will issue the notes under an indenture between us and The Bank of Nova Scotia Trust Company of New York, as trustee.
-The notes will be initially limited to \$\\$ in aggregate principal amount and will mature on \$\\$.
-The notes will bear interest from \$\\$, 2003, or from the most recent date to which interest has been paid or provided for, at the annual rate of \$\\$%.
-Interest will be payable semiannually on \$\] and \$\] of each year, commencing \$\\$, 2003, to the persons in whose names the notes are registered at the close of business on the preceding \$\] or \$\\$, whether or not such day is a business day.
+We will issue the 6.250% notes and the 7.375% notes as separate series of debt securities under an indenture to be entered into between us and The Bank of Nova Scotia Trust Company of New York, as trustee.
+The 6.250% notes will be initially limited to \$800,000,000 in aggregate principal amount and will mature on January 15, 2008.
+The 7.375% notes will be initially limited to \$1,200,000,000 in aggregate principal amount and will mature on January 15, 2013.
+Each series of notes will bear interest from January 13, 2003, or from the most recent date to which interest has been paid or provided for, at the annual rate of 6.250% in the case of the 6.250% notes and 7.375% in the case of the 7.375% notes.
+Interest will be payable semiannually on January 15 and July 15 of each year, commencing July 15, 2003, to the persons in whose names the notes are registered at the close of business on the preceding January 1 or July 1, whether or not such day is a business day.
 All payments of interest and principal will be payable in United States dollars.
 We may from time to time, without notice to or consent of the holders, issue additional notes of the same tenor, coupon and other terms as the notes, so that such notes and the notes offered hereby will form a single series.